GoRoSfan/First/README.md

 First try

-It is my first branch.
-I think, it will be funny and interesting.
+It is my first set of program.
+I think, making program will be funny and interesting.